qmonmous/DataScience-X-Python/Articles/ML_workflow.md

 VI.
 Training and predictions

-## 0. Introduction and requirements
+## Intro.
+Requirements

-Before starting, you need to setup your developing environement.
+Before starting, you need to setup your developing environment.
 If you didn’t, please follow this easy tutorial to get started.
 Also, be aware that some bullets points highlighted below imply a basic understanding of different mathematic concepts.
 I highly recommand you read/keep aside this article on Statistics Basics if you are not confident at all with mathematics.